GridProtectionAlliance/openPDC/Source/Documentation/wiki/Developers_Using_Hadoop.md

 ## Execute the Map Reduce Job on the Hadoop cluster

 In order to execute a basic Hadoop job, the user needs access to a linux machine that is configured to launch Hadoop jobs.
-Once you have compiled your Map Reduce job into a jar file, move the jar file to the same directory that contains `hadoop-0.X.0-core.jar` (or other location with access to proper files).
+Once you have compiled your Map Reduce job into a jar file, move the jar file to the same directory that contains `hadoop-0.X.0-core.jar` (hadoop-core-{version}.jar became hadoop-common-{version}.jar starting with Hadoop 2+.
+There is no hadoop-core.jar for version 2+.
+You have to download and install both Hadoop Common and MapReduce Client Core jars).
 With the job jar file in the directory, execute the job with the command:

 `bin/hadoop jar {jar_filename} {java_class_name_with_namespace} {data_input_dir} {data_output_dir}`

+note: if third-party libraries are used in your program, the correct command to execute the job is:

+`export LIBJARS={path to third-party libraries}`

+`bin/hadoop jar {jar_filename} {java_class_name_with_namespace} -libjar ${LIBJARS} {data_input_dir} {data_output_dir}`

 ## Appendix A: Setting up FTP Access for HDFS